Marcin-The-Pythonist/8-Week-SQL-Challenge/Challenge #1 - Danny's Dinner/README.md

 		   <li>Only on January</li>
 	   </ul>
 	   </li>
-	   <li>I need to further modify the query.
+	   <li>I need to modify the query further.
 Delete the aggregation and include dates.</li>
 	   <li>Now I filter out any but A and B customers and ensure the date is January.</li>
-	   <li>Now I start to realize that I might have chosen a bad approach because the query starts to be spaghetti-like.
+	   <li>Now I realize I chose a bad approach because the query starts to be spaghetti-like.
 Nevertheless, I will continue and see this bring me =)</li>
 	   <li>The next step would be making the query a temporary table and joining the members table.</li>
-	   <li> Next, I have to undo <b>x2</b> multiplier for anything(except sushi because it's always x2) for any transaction that was more than a week later after the join date or before the join date.</li>
+	   <li>Next, I have to undo <b>x2</b> multiplier for anything(except sushi because it's always x2) for any transaction that was more than a week later after the join date or before the join date.</li>
     </ul>
     <h3>Code💻</h3>